jambuur/APEDSK99/README.md

 The DSR is a modified TI Disk Controller ROM version with the bulk of the changes made to the various low level routines.
 CRU is emulated through 2 memory mapped addresses, simplifying shield design.
 By optimising the DSR for reliable SD card access instead of wonky floppies there is a about 1KB DSR space left for future enhancements.

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 Due to the limited number of GPIO pins available, the Arduino RAM interface is a serial-to-parallel scheme through 74HC595 shift registers.

+A LED (yellow or orange of course) indicates if APEDSK99 is being accessed.

 ### *How does it work?*